front/opensourcecms/_posts/2012-09-21-your-filename.md

 ---
-layout: post
+layout: default
-published: true
+published: false
-title: Wordpress vs Drupal
 ---

-# Wordpress vs Drupal
+# How does it work?

-Enter Text in Markdown format.
+Enter Text in Markdown format.sdfgfdsg